dfinity/feedback/README.md

 npm start # Start the development server
 ```

-When ready, run `dfx deploy` to build and deploy your application.
+When ready, run `dfx deploy` to build and deploy the application.

 ## Technology Stack